microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 5. Once everything is set up and ready to go, press **Send** in Postman to initiate the `$export` request.

 The `$export` operation uses the [FHIR Asynchronous Request Pattern](https://hl7.org/fhir/R4/async.html).
-More detailed information on headers for bulk export operations in FHIR can be found [here](https://hl7.org/Fhir/uv/bulkdata/export/index.html#headers).
+Detailed information on headers for bulk export operations in FHIR can be found [here](https://hl7.org/Fhir/uv/bulkdata/export/index.html#headers).

 6. Now if you go to your "**expsa**" storage account, there should be a new folder within the `anonymization` container.
 Go to this folder to access the de-identified FHIR data that you just exported (click on the three dots on the right side of a row and select **View/Edit**).
-You will notice that information has been hashed or redacted from the FHIR records per the anonymization rules defined in the `anonymizationConfig.json` file.
+You will notice that information has been removed/redacted from the FHIR records per the anonymization rules defined in the `anonymizationConfig.json` file.

 ## Step 4: Securely transfer the file to the research team